taijulsir/event-management/questions_and_answers.md

 #### Answer: B

 <i>Write your explanation here</i>
-In the code, there's a function called sayHi that's supposed to greet someone by their name.
+ Explanation:In the code, there's a function called sayHi that's supposed to greet someone by their name.
 It needs a name to work properly.
 However, when we call sayHi() with empty parentheses, we don't give it any name to greet.
 So, inside the function, the name is undefined because it's like trying to say "Hi" to no one in particular.

 Therefore, the correct answer is B: Hi there, undefined.
 It's saying "Hi there" but doesn't know who to say it to, hence "undefined" is used to represent the missing name.
 </p>